 If you are attempting to connect through a WiFi extender, please check your extender settings.
 You will need to disable AP isolation on your WiFi extender before setting up Chromecast to work with your WiFi network.

-- Mobile Device: Open your Chromecast app > Select your Chromecast device card > Touch the Settings wheel in the top right corner > Scroll down to the bottom to locate “Firmware Version: XXXX”
+- Mobile Device: Open your Google Home app > Select your Chromecast device card > Tap the device card menu in the top right corner > tap Settings > Scroll down to the bottom to locate “Firmware Version: XXXX”

-- Computer: Open your Chromecast app > Click “Settings” next to your Chromecast device > Scroll down to locate “Firmware Version XXXX”
+- Computer: Open your Google Home app > Click “Settings” next to your Chromecast device > Scroll down to locate “Firmware Version XXXX”

 Chromecast updates are rolled out gradually to users and your device will update automatically.
 Once an update is available, it can take up to two weeks for it to reach your device.
 It’s important that your Chromecast is plugged into wall power and connected to your wireless network during this time.
 You can follow the steps below to try and activate an available update if you think your device may be eligible: